Dux Academicus Award

 IX.
 Nomination Procedure

 1. Faculty members will be asked to submit a current curriculum vita for their nominee as well as one letter of nomination.
+The letter may be signed by multiple individuals.
 The nomination letter will not exceed five pages.
 Faculty nominating a colleague may also submit:

 A. One additional letter of support from a colleague not to exceed five pages;